 ‘My concerns in writing are perception (often flawed) and moral ambiguity, with ideas sourced and inspired through art, objects, nature, the half–remembered or the unwittingly disclosed.
 The starting point for my short fiction is invariably visual, juxtaposing the known past with an unsettling, unconscious illusoriness.’

 Patricia Mullin.
 Author - Tutor - Mentor.

-Patricia Mullin: Formally a designer, having graduated from Central/St Martins, in 2007 Patricia graduated from the MA Writing the Visual.
+Patricia Mullin: Formally a designer and graduate of Central/St Martins.
+2007 Patricia graduated from the MA Writing the Visual.
 Norwich University of the Arts (Course Director George Szirtes) - exploring the relationship between creative and critical writing and visual culture.

 Patricia is a qualified and experienced teacher who leads site-specific writing courses/workshops linked to iconic buildings, exhibitions and remarkable collections.
 She ran the first creative writing course in an English Cathedral (Norwich) and is an an associate tutor at the University of East Anglia (SCVA) where she teaches courses linked to the Robert and Lisa Sainsbury collection and special exhibitions.
 Workshop leader on Modern Repose at Cambridge University Murray Edwards College (formally New Hall) and also gives workshops linked to exhibitions at the Groundwork Gallery, Kings Lynn www.groundwork.com.
 One to one mentoring with Patricia, short story critiques and workshops, along with writing and creative residential retreats are all options for creative practitioners and students.